-Professor of Financial and Risk Management
+Professor of Financial, Risk Management, and Project Management

 Dr. Grigory Sergeenko is a Chief Executive Officer of Stronghold s.r.o.
 Company as well consists of the global team of quants and software developers.

 Grigory has worked for nine years as a Senior Quantitative Analyst, Senior Risk manager and R&D director at various hedge funds and investment houses in Prague, Geneva, London, Russia and Denmark.
 He was responsible for mathematical modelling of trading strategies, in both research and development in Matlab.
 He participated in creating the system for testing the falling knifes approach in Matlab and hedge fund replication systems.
 He developed the risk management system in Matlab together with the realtime risk monitor with stochastic modelling of the market and calculating of the performance attribution ($ 120 mil under management).
 He as well created an original risk reporting system in Matlab (VaR, CVaR, correlation, volatility, omega ratios etc.) with automated reporting generation system.
 Grigory participated actively in road-shows for new hedge fund strategies.
 He led the developement of the original automated quantitative system with out-of-sample modelling for US equities; of the new robust valuation system for quantitative models; of the real-time risk and performance monitor with alert system and web-based systematic trading system.